Your daddy is no Rumpelstiltskin and I’ve not got the Bones of Betsy Ross.

 “It’s a fine, fine collection you’ve got for her there,” Cinderella might’ve said.
 “I only wish my mother had been alive to knit me these kinds of cloaks, for the days when life gets tough and shoes don’t seem to fit right.
 But why are you knitting them all so early?
 She surely won’t fit into them until she is grown.”

 “Cinder, Cinder, Cinder,” I’d tell her (because everyone knows her nickname was never Ella) “The sooner I make them, the sooner I can wear them.
-I’ll wear them Monday upon Monday so that no Some Day Daughter of Mine ever questions if someone's love for her is like a well-worn sweater.
-So she feels me all around her, even when I’m no longer there.”
+I’ll wear them Monday upon Monday so that no One Day, Some Day Daughter of Mine ever questions if my for her is like a well-worn sweater.
+She will feel me all around her, even when I’m no longer there.”

 Dear Daughter of Mine with the pearly white nails,